top of page

 Old v.
 New Perspective on Paul

 Both Lutheran and Reformed theologies teach the "old perspective on Paul."
-This is a standard view that many churchgoers still have.
+This view is still the standard one that many churchgoers have.
 However, it dates no earlier than the sixteenth century, the time of the Protestant Reformation.
 The problem is that this not-old-enough "old perspective" contains much antisemitism and is based on replacement theology, also known as supersessionism.
 When the German reformer Martin Luther (1483–1546) wrote about law and grace, he believed that Paul considered the Law of Moses obsolete and entirely replaced by faith alone (see "Salvation: The Romans Road").
 The "old perspective" theologians turn Judaism into a caricature, assuming that all Jews then and now believe they are saved by doing works of the Law.
 However, as we shall see, this view is not biblically or historically accurate.
-They read the magisterial abuses of Roman Catholicism anachronistically into scripture's criticism of the Pharisees and Sadducees.
-The Reformed professor J. Ligon Duncan III (b.
+They read the magisterial abuses of Roman Catholicism anachronistically into the New Testament's criticism of the Pharisees and Sadducees.
+American theologian J. Ligon Duncan III (b.
 1960) makes this explicit: "In the same way as much of Judaism, Roman Catholicism was and is a religion emphasizing salvation by grace through faith.
 But closer examination shows that human merit is not excluded."

 The "new perspective on Paul" is only new to readers who have never studied the early church.
 Most Protestants begin with the New Testament and skip about 1,517 years to the Reformation, and they tend to read the New Testament through a sixteenth-century lens.
 However, the not-so-new perspective" began in the first century and continues today in Messianic Judaism.
 Paul never said the Law of Moses was abolished in the sense of being outright canceled.
 Many churchgoers take all of two of the 613 commandments of the Law—one about the sabbath and one about kosher—to form a whole doctrine of replacement from them.
-However, the sabbath and kosher were not universal rules for Gentiles even in the Old Testament—only for the nation of Israel (see Acts 17:29-30).
-Therefore, we Christian Gentiles have no reason to dismiss the Law of Moses so that we can eat pork or worship on Sunday.
-In about AD 50, the Council of Jerusalem—led by Jesus' brother James—settled these matters entirely and their meaning within the context of the Law (see Acts 15:1-35).
+However, the sabbath and kosher were not universal rules for Gentiles even in the Old Testament—only for the nation of Israel (Acts 17:29–30).
+Therefore, we Christian Gentiles have no reason to dismiss the Law of Moses.
+In about AD 50, the Council of Jerusalem—led by Jesus' brother James—settled these matters entirely and their meaning within the context of the Law (Acts 15:1–35).

 Courtesy of Boettcher+Trinklein TV